dzackgarza/Arizona-Winter-School-2019/Typeset/Lurie/4 Lurie.md

 where the product is taken over all of the closed points of the variety, and the term in the denominator is the size of the residue field at each point.
 This is a generating function which contains information about the number of points your that your variety has with values in various finite fields.
 It contains the same information as points that that $X$ has in $\FF_q, \FF_{q^2}$, and so on, and packages this information in a useful way.
+It's called the zeta function of $X$ because you can write down (more or less) the same definition replacing $X$ with $\spec \ZZ$, and in that case this yields the Riemann Zeta function.